Nyckelharpa: 1500s–1600s (written records)

 The earliest known recorded name for nyckelharpor can be found in an early German music dictionary Musica Instrumentalis Deudsch by Martin Agricola, dating to 1529.
 There it is called a Schlüsselfidel ("key vielle").
 The corresponding image features a keybox on the instrument.
-The term later appears in Theatrum Instrumentorum, a famous work written in 1619 (illustrated 1920) by the German organist Michael Praetorius (1571–1621).
-It has been noted, that both authors originated from, and lived their lives in a German-Polish border area, which is interesting, considering the circumstance that within this region, the local musical instrument tradition, distinctively features a number of instruments with the same special features and peculiarities as that of the later Uppland nyckelharpa.
+The term later appears in Theatrum Instrumentorum, a famous work written in 1619 by the German organist Michael Praetorius (1571–1621).
+It was illustrated in 1620 and the corresponding image also feature a keybox, albeit shown in opened position flipped up to the side.

+It has been noted, that both authors originated from and lived their lives in a German-Polish border area, which is interesting, considering the circumstance that within this region, the local musical instrument tradition, distinctively features a number of instruments with the same special features and peculiarities as that of the later Uppland nyckelharpa.
 To add to this, there is a wooden nyckelharpa depiction from Hildesheim in the same general area as discussed, originally from 1529, albeit destroyed on 22 March 1945 during a bombing raid as part of WWII, later being refabricated from photographs in the 1980s.